treeform/onecup/README.md

 ```

 ### styles ###
-You can also pass styles directly.
+You can also pass styles directly using the `style` attribute.
 This is needed when generating some complex looking HTML such as graphs and other visualizations.
 Or if you don't want to clutter your css with layout code that is not reusible.

 ```
 div style{"z-index":5*4}, "z-index compution"